Make your world more

-Nationally recognized faculty and practitioners choose to teach in the Breen School of Nursing for the exceptional educational environment on campus.
+Nationally recognized and extensively published faculty and practitioners choose to teach in the Breen School of Nursing for the exceptional educational environment.
 The program is known nationally for research in geriatrics and its holistic approach to patient care and clinical skills.
-Ursuline is one of the only nursing programs in the United States to graduate students with an endorsement from the Agency for Healthcare Research and Quality, documenting that students have developed the necessary skills to work successfully and collaboratively in health care teams.
-This certification, known as TeamSTEPPS, is generally administered to new nurses in the hospitals, putting Ursuline graduates a step ahead of their competition.
-The Breen School of Nursing offers the following degree programs: Bachelor of Science in Nursing, Master of Science in Nursing, and Doctor of Nursing Practice.
+Ursuline is one of the only Nursing programs in the United States to graduate students with an endorsement from the Agency for Healthcare Research and Quality, documenting that students have developed the necessary skills to work successfully and collaboratively in teams.
+This certification, known as TeamSTEPPS, is generally administered to new nurses in hospitals, putting Ursuline graduates a step ahead.
+The Breen School of Nursing offers the Bachelor of Science in Nursing, Master of Science in Nursing, and Doctor of Nursing Practice.

-• Applicants apply directly to the BSN program as high school seniors and can select from the traditional BSN or the accelerated, cohort-style, three-year BSN.
-Both programs offer direct admission, guaranteeing admission to the Breen School of Nursing upon admission to Ursuline College.
+• Applicants apply directly to the BSN program as high school seniors, guaranteeing admission to the Breen School of Nursing upon admission to Ursuline.
 There are no waitlists.

-• All BSN students practice with high-fidelity patient simulators in our Nursing Learning Resource Center before interfacing with real patients.
+• Before interfacing with real patients, BSN students practice with high-fidelity patient simulators (lifelike manikins) in our Nursing Learning Resource Center, which is equipped to look and function like a hospital unit.

-• The Breen Scholars Program is an excellent résumé builder and gives you enhanced access for independent research.
+• The Breen Scholars Program is an excellent résumé builder and provides enhanced access to independent research.